Chobe Chilwero has a luxurious country house feel...

 Further dining info: There is no room service at Chobe Chilwero

-Attitude towards children: Children of all ages are welcomed.
-However, families with children of five years and younger will need to book and pay for private activities, which will be at the discretion of management.
+Attitude towards children: Children of all ages are welcome, although families with children of five years and younger will need to book and pay for private activities, which will be at the discretion of management.
 Children aged 15 years and younger must share a suite with an adult.

-Generally recommended for children: We think that Chobe Chilwero would be very suitable for children with a keen interest in the natural world.
+Generally recommended for children: We think that Chobe Chilwero has a slightly more adult atmosphere, however children with a keen interest in the natural world are welcome here.

 Notes: Dangerous wildlife wanders through the grounds and the pool is unfenced; children must be under the constant supervision of their parents.